 This Old Fashioned Fudge is the best fudge I’ve ever tasted and you only need 15 minutes of active prep time to make it!
 Enjoy this never-fail fudge recipe!

 Fudge and the holidays just go together!
-Whether fudge is a part of your dessert table or you’re gifting it to friends and neighbors, a never-fail recipe is a must!
-I remember both my mom and grammie making endless plates of this fudge every Christmas.
+Whether Fudge is a part of your dessert table or you’re gifting it to friends and neighbors, a never-fail recipe is a must!
+I remember both my mom and grandma making endless plates of this fudge every Christmas.
 It’s a classic that everyone loves!

 This recipe for Old Fashioned Fudge is easy to make and no candy thermometer is needed!
 I like having a batch of this fudge in my freezer throughout the holidays for last minute friends/neighbor gifts.
 It’s also great for bringing to parties.